Industrial and Maritime Strategy

 Seattle's Industrial and Maritime Strategy

-The maritime and manufacturing activities supported by the City's industrial lands have long benefitted Seattle by contributing to the City's identity, supporting family-wage jobs, and promoting economic diversity.
+The maritime and manufacturing activities supported by the City's industrial lands have long benefited Seattle by contributing to the City's identity, supporting family-wage jobs, and promoting economic diversity.
 Most industrial land in Seattle is located within two Manufacturing Industrial Centers (MIC).
 Seattle's Greater Duwamish Manufacturing and Industrial Center (MIC) and the Ballard Interbay North Manufacturing Industrial Center (BINMIC) contain about 12 percent of Seattle's total land area.
 MICs are regional designations and are defined in the City's Comprehensive Plan as home to the city's thriving industrial businesses.
 There are only 11 MICs in the Puget Sound region and they are important resources for retaining and attracting jobs and for a diversified economy.
 There are a few small areas of industrial zoning outside of MICs.

 Upcoming Community Events